Last updated on April 10th, 2025 at 11:58 pm

 Inflation is an increase in the general price level of goods and services.
 If inflation continues at its current rate, then the purchasing power of money will decline.
 As a result, inflation makes it harder for consumers to buy things with their dollars.

 Over the long term, there are several ways that you a consumer can protect your money from losing value.
-As we know the annual target inflation rate for the fed is 2%.
+As we know, the annual target inflation rate for the Fed is 2%.
 With that in mind, we should invest our money for returns near or above 2% annually to maintain its value!
 The stock market and high-yield savings accounts are a perfect way to start!